onflow/kitty-items/LOCAL_DEV.md

 ### 7. Finish up!

-Now that you've added the environment variables you'll need to run the applicatino locally there are only a few more steps.
+Now that you've added the environment variables you'll need to run the application locally there are only a few more steps.

 #### Install and start `fcl-dev-wallet`